By: Marilyn L. Davis

 I believe that I was a kind editor.
 I made every effort to find the bones, even when the writing was grammatically incorrect or encourage the other writers to revamp a particular passage, sometimes salvaging only three paragraphs but helping the writer see how to build on them.
 For the most part, the women appreciated my efforts, and I felt pleased with their responses.
 I understood that writing and editing were a team effort.

-One of the first pieces that I edited was a post from the social media coordinator, Lydia Oyetunji.
-I could feel her enthusiasm and passion in her writing, even if there were a few grammatical errors.
-When I sent her the corrections, I received the nicest reply – a simple ‘thank you for making my writing better’ and believe me, there’s not an editor anywhere that doesn’t appreciate that response.
+When I sent corrections to one writer, I received the sweetest reply – a simple ‘thank you for making my writing better’ and believe me, there’s not an editor anywhere that doesn’t appreciate that response.
 Not shirking my duties as a writer, either, I approached writing from a business perspective geared to women entrepreneurs.
 I stressed:

 - Be truthful to show your integrity